 Additional cold storage – we wanted to add to our cold storage facilities for longer intervals off-gridding while abroad.
 Having read good things about the Waeco (now part of Dometic) fridge, we purchased a 34-litre Dometic CoolFreeze CFX-35.
 This will freeze to -22 C regardless of the ambient temperature, but may also be used as a fridge depending on requirements.
 The compressor system is virtually silent and runs so economically that it can be used off-grid for extended periods running from the leisure batteries and solar backup.

 We positioned the fridge under the bed and wired it through a dedicated switched and fused line direct to the leisure batteries.

 Air Assist Suspension – having increased our Revenue Weight (see below), this had also significantly increased our permissible payload and because we travel long haul and freedom camp, often we use pretty much all of it.
 As a result of this our van drives quite low at the back, and because of uneven weight distribution due to water tanks and batteries, also a little lower on the offside.
 But the final decision to add air assist suspension was made when we scraped going on and off ferries.
-After much research, we chose AS Air Suspension for the job, and they provided an excellent service throughout.
-This is a market leading company near Chester who have specialised in bespoke systems since 2007 when they started importing the components from Holland.
+After much research, we chose AS Air Suspension for the job, and they provided excellent service throughout.
+This is a market-leading company near Chester that has specialised in bespoke systems since 2007 when they started importing the components from Holland.

 Fitting took about 6 hours, we were talked through the whole job before they started and asked about the placement of components like the pump and controls, and best of all, we could leave the van fully loaded while the work was done.